• Skip to primary navigation

 Want the quick version?
 Jump to the recipe card below.
 Or, keep reading for a detailed, step-by-step guide.

-How to Make an Italian Meatloaf with Marinara
+How to Make Italian Meatloaf

 A slice of white bread in a mixing bowl with milk on it and ground meat mixture.